SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/overview/index.md

 author:
 so.date:
 keywords:
-so.topic:
+so.topic: concept
 ---

 # What is CRMScript?

-CRMScript is a light-weight, interpreted programming language with curly-bracket syntax.
+CRMScript is a lightweight, interpreted programming language with curly-bracket syntax.
 It is statically typed and supports object-oriented and imperative styles.

 The CRMScript language is similar to JavaScript, with some traits of Python.